mridhultp/Housing-construction-expense-analysis/README.md

 - Capital assets (e.g., tools, machinery)
 - Pre-construction costs (legal, architect fees, etc.)

-The project is being funded by a loan, and therefore, tracking expenditure versus available funds is critical.
+The Construction is being funded by a loan, and therefore, tracking expenditure versus available funds is critical.
 This dashboard serves as a live monitor of financial performance, with the ability to drill down into each phase or category for deeper insights.

 <img width="1300" height="781" alt="image" src="https://github.com/user-attachments/assets/e4ea57c5-400e-48ed-ba7c-858dc617cf8c" />